Welcome to Faculty of Igbo Traditional Studies!

 Search results will show you available teachings organized by category for easier navigation.

-Significance of Oji Ogbi: One-Lobed Kola in Igbo Tradition
+Oji Ogbi: The Significance of One-Lobed Kola in Igbo Tradition

 In Igbo tradition, the significance of kola nuts vary according to the number of lobes they have.
 Among them, the rare Oji Ogbi, the one-lobed kola nut, stands apart as a sacred anomaly.
 This Oji gbara otu is never eaten, only revered.
 Believed to belong solely to Chukwu, the Supreme Spirit, its appearance is seen as a powerful omen.
 This teaching explores the deep cultural and spiritual significance of Oji Ogbi.

-Oji Ikenga: The Three-Lobed Kolanut in Igbo Culture
+Oji Ikenga: The Signficance of Three-Lobed Kolanut in Igbo Culture

 In Igbo spirituality, the three-lobed kolanut, known as Oji Ikenga, is associated with the spirit of Ikenga, the force of willpower and masculine energy, this unique kola nut configuration is revered in rituals, blessings, and ancestral offerings.
 Regarded as the first truly positive omen among kolanuts, Oji Ikenga embodies Igbo reverence for spiritual balance, action, and ancestral guidance.
 This teaching explores its cultural and metaphysical significance.